weecology/lab-manual/UF-Policies:-PCARDS.md

 * Can be used for travel costs (flights, car rentals, gas for business travel, etc)
 * Cannot be used to purchase food or drinks
 * NEVER EVER EVER use for personal use.
 There is no "I'll payback the University for this".
+* When you're leaving UF, cancel your pcard by just emailing them (pcard@ufl.edu) on your last day, and they will have you shred the card yourself.

 ## Getting a PCARD